-NOTE C - TEMPORARILY RESTRICTED NET ASSETS
+NOTE D - TEMPORARILY RESTRICTED NET ASSETS

-Temporarily restricted net assets as of December 31, 2012 and 2011 are available for administration of the Florida Health Choices Program, as specified in Section 408.910, Florida Statutes.
+Temporarily restricted net assets as of December 31, 2011 and 2010 are available for administration of the Florida Health Choices Program, as specified in Section 408.910, Florida Statutes.

-NOTE D - COMMITMENTS
+NOTE E - COMMITMENTS

 In November 2010, the Organization entered into a contract with a third party administrator to provide services to facilitate the purchase of health care products by eligible participants.
-The initial term of the contract is November 1, 2010 through October 31, 2015, with an optional two-year extension.
-In March 2012, the parties mutually agreed to terminate the contract, and the Organization received a separation payment.
+The initial term of the contract is November 1, 2010 through October 31, 2015, with an optional two-year extension (see Note G).